GAINS: Gaussian-based Inverse Rendering from Sparse Multi-View Captures: Overview

 \textbf{Scene representation.} As in 2DGS, we parameterize the geometry as: $\mathcal{G} = \{\mu_j, S_j, R_j, \sigma_j\}^M_{j=1}$, where $\mu_j$ describes the 3D position of each primitive, along with opacity $\sigma_j$, scaling vector $S_j$ and rotation matrix $R_j$; the surface normal $n_j$ is also determined by $R_j$.

-\textbf{Material and lighting representation.} Following previous Gaussian splatting-based IR methods~\cite{yao2024refGS, shi2025gir, chen2025gigs}, we use a physically-based rendering (PBR) deferred shading approach.
-We employ the simplified Disney BRDF model~\cite{burley2012physically} and store for each Gaussian primitive the corresponding BRDF parameters: $\mathcal{M} = \{\boldsymbol{a_j}, r_j, m_j\}^M_{j=1}$, where $\boldsymbol{a_j} \in [0,1]^3$ is the albedo, $r_j \in [0,1]$ the roughness and $m_j \in [0,1]$ the metalicity.
+\textbf{Material and lighting representation.} Following previous Gaussian splatting-based IR methods~\cite{yao2025refGS, shi2025gir, chen2025gigs}, we use a physically-based rendering (PBR) deferred shading approach.
+We employ a principled BRDF model~\cite{burley2012physically} and store for each Gaussian primitive the corresponding BRDF parameters: $\mathcal{M} = \{\boldsymbol{a_j}, r_j, m_j\}^M_{j=1}$, where $\boldsymbol{a_j} \in [0,1]^3$ is the albedo, $r_j \in [0,1]$ the roughness and $m_j \in [0,1]$ the metallicity.
 For efficiency, we employ the split-sum approximation~\cite{karis2013real} to model the diffuse and specular surface reflectance:

-where $L(\omega_i)$ is the direct incident lighting stored as a $128 \times 128$ enviroment cubemap, $n$ the surface normal. $D$ the GGX microfacet distribution, $F$ Fresnel term, and $G$ geometric shadowing term.
+where $L(\omega_i)$ is the direct incident lighting stored as a $128 \times 128$ environment cubemap, $n$ the surface normal. $D$ the GGX microfacet distribution, $F$ Fresnel term, and $G$ geometric shadowing term.

 \textbf{Optimization.} The goal of IR is to optimize shape $\mathcal{G}$, material reflectance $\mathcal{M}$, and lighting $L$ of the scene to minimize a re-rendering loss with respect to the input images.
 Similarly to prior work, we solve the optimization in two stages: (1) optimize for shape $\mathcal{G}$, followed by (2) a joint estimation of material parameters $\mathcal{M}$ and lighting $L$.
 To improve robustness of the two-stage pipeline under sparse input views, we augment each stage with appropriate additional loss terms.
 We improve geometry estimation (\autoref{sec:geo_rec}) by leveraging additional learning-based priors from a latent diffusion model and a monocular depth and normal estimation model following established best practices from recent sparse-view Gaussian-based geometry reconstruction methods~\cite{yang2024gaussianobject, xiong2023sparsegs, huang2025fatesgs}.
 We stabilize material and lighting estimation using three complementary learning-based priors: segmentation (\autoref{sec:segmentation}), IID (Intrinsic Image Decomposition;~\autoref{sec:iid}), and diffusion priors (\autoref{sec:sds}).